51Degrees/specifications/pipeline-specification/part3/pipeline-elements/json-builder.md

 | delayexecution     | This meta-Property MUST be added with the value 'true' for all Properties where the [metadata](../../features/properties.md#property-metadata) delay execution flag is true.                                                                                                                |
 | EvidenceProperties | Where the JSON includes other Properties that are in the [metadata](../../features/properties.md#property-metadata) Evidence Properties list for this Property and those Properties have the delayed execution flag set to true, this meta-Property MUST be added to list those Properties. |

-Some Elements should be excluded from having their Properties added to the JSON.
+Some Elements MUST be excluded from having their Properties added to the JSON.
 These are:
 - [Set Headers Element](set-headers-element.md)
 - [Cloud Request Engine](cloud-request-engine.md)
 - [Usage sharing element](usage-sharing-element.md)

-The following top-level entries that may be populated in the final JSON output:
+The following top-level entries might also be populated in the final JSON output:
 - If the sequence number set by the [Sequence Element](sequence-element.md) is less than the maximum (specified by a constant set to 10 in the reference implementations)